Ascendings/godaddy-ddns/README.md

 This program has been tested on Debian/Raspbian Wheezy and Jessie and on Ubuntu 15.04, and as of now there is only one small issue to be aware of.

 After you run the script, be sure to check the log (by default this is in /var/log/godaddy-ddns.log) for any errors, as the script (as of now) does not report an error because of the new website.
-It looks like the pip package version of pygodaddy is not yet functional with the new GoDaddy website.
-To fix this, you will need to apply this fix, courtesy of claneys on GitHub.com, to your pygodaddy installation: https://github.com/claneys/pygodaddy/commit/9bfd1ffc082872947442c97471934f90053bb123
+If this is the case, look at the note at the beginning of this README and apply the fix.

 As stated above, the script is not guaranteed to be fully functional yet, although I have been making some serious progress with this project.